ianallannz/ianallannz.github.io/src/blog/on-supporting-horticulture.md

 ---
 title: Ways to support horticulture without a background in horticulture
 date: 2025-09-08
-excerpt: I was asked to answer a few questions from the Tairāwhiti Growers Association.
+excerpt: During recent local elections I was asked to answer a few questions from the Tairāwhiti Growers Association.
 Apart from student summer jobs, I don't have a background in horticulture and don't pretend to be an expert, so...
 layout: blog-post.njk
-tags: ["blog", "gisborne economy"]
+tags: ["blog", "gisborne economy", "from local election campaign"]
 isPost: true
 ---